jhcknzzm/SSFL-Benchmarking-Semi-supervised-Federated-Learning/README.md

 --ip_address          the ip address of the machine, e.g., --ip_address 128.32.162.169
 --datasetid           the id of the datasets, datasetid = 0/1/2 means the Cifar-10/SVHN/EMNIST dataset is used in the experiment.
 ```
-Following is the default experiment setting of Cifar-10:
+Following is the default experiment setting of Cifar-10 (datasetid is 0):
 Experiment num|  K |  Ck |  T |  Ns | R | Batch size | Epochs | Average method | Neural network model
 --- | --- | --- | --- | --- | --- | --- | --- | --- | ---
 0 |  10 | 10  | 16  | 1000  | 1.0 | 64 | 300 | FedAvg | ResNet-18 with group normalization